pharath/pharath.github.io/_posts/2023-01-14-lecture-notes-IAI.md

 - **variable**
     - lowercase letters
 - **ground term**: a term with no variables
+- **unique names assumption**: every constant and every ground term refers to a distinct object
 - **assertion**: a sentence added to a KB by using `TELL`
 - **query** or **goal**: a question asked with `ASK`
     - Generally speaking, any query that is logically entailed by the knowledge base should be answered with `true`